Numerical study of the sharp stratification limit towards bilayer models: Numerical scheme

 \FloatBarrier

-Let us still assume $\Vb = 0$, but consider now the case where the Brunt-Väisälä frequency $N^2$ is not constant.
+\nv{Still assuming} $\Vb = 0$, \nv{we now} consider the case where the Brunt-Väisälä frequency $N^2$ is not constant.
 We rather consider two stably stratified layers, separated by a pycnocline of thickness $\delta > 0$, and use the profile

 represented in Figure \ref{fig:waveguide:strat}.
 The first modes associated to $\rhob^{(2)}_{5.10^{-2}}$ are shown in Figure \ref{fig:waveguide:modes}.
 The evolution of the first coefficients $(V_n,\eta_n)_{n\in \{1, \dots, \mathtt N\}}$ is given by the system \eqref{eqn:modes:finite:forcing}.
-In particular, the matrix $M$ is not diagonal and the modes are coupled.
+In particular, the matrix $M$ is not diagonal and the modes are coupled.\\

 In Figure \ref{fig:waveguide:snapshots}, the propagation of a deviation of the density from the profile $\rhob^{(2)}_{\delta}$ with $\delta = 5.10^{-2}$ shown in Figure \ref{fig:waveguide:strat} is represented.
 Except for the density profile, the other parameters are the same as for the simulation shown in Figure \ref{fig:saint_andrew}.
 The fluid is at rest at the initial time, but is excited by the source term $F$ defined in \eqref{eqn:def:forcing}, localized in space and oscillating in time, visible in Figure \ref{fig:waveguide:snapshots}(a).
 Then the propagation follows Saint-Andrew's cross pattern in the lower layer, which is stably stratified and with Brunt-Väisälä frequency roughly constant, see Figure \ref{fig:waveguide:snapshots}(b).
 When the perturbation reaches the pycnocline, it is strongly deviated along the pycnocline, which acts as a waveguide, see Figure \ref{fig:waveguide:snapshots}(c).
 Finally some of the perturbation is transmitted in the upper layer (see Figure \ref{fig:waveguide:snapshots}(d)), but with a lower intensity.
 Note also the reflection of the waves against the bottom, visible in Figure \ref{fig:waveguide:snapshots}(c) and (d).
 However, no reflection against the pycnocline is observed, as the pycnocline is too thick, i.e. the transition between the two layers is not sharp enough.
 This is in contrast with the simulations from Figure \ref{fig:waveguide:reflection:snapshots}, performed with $\delta = 10^{-3}$, with the same parameters otherwise.
 Then, the pycnocline is thinner (see Figure \ref{fig:waveguide:strat}), and some reflection against the pycnocline is observed in Figure \ref{fig:waveguide:reflection:snapshots}(c) and (d).
 This is consistent with the simulations from \cite[Section 5]{GerkemaZimmerman2008} performed in the bilayer setting (corresponding to $\delta = 0$, i.e. when the pycnocline is approximated by a jump in the density profile).